How Fake News Changed SEO & How to Add More Facts to Your Site

 Update on April 21, 2017: Fake news is in the spotlight again.

-Marking up the HTML code of a Share the Facts box with Schema.org’s ClaimReview schema could result in a “fact check” label in search results as seen in a live SERP here:
+Marking up the HTML code of a Share the Facts box with Schema.org’s ClaimReview schema could result in a “fact check” label in search results.
+Here’s an example seen in a live SERP:

 The tech behind Google’s label was developed as a joint venture between Duke University Reporters’ Lab and Alphabet Inc.’s Jigsaw incubator (Alphabet is Google’s parent company).
 The effort of these two groups produced the Share the Facts Widget which inserts into the HTML code of an article or blog post a “Share the Facts” box that includes a claim/statement and whether or not it is true.